Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Introduction

 \section{Introduction}

+Recent experiments have started to explore the quantum dynamics in correlated electron systems \cite{Bloch,Beaure,Carpene08,Beaud,Fiebig,Iwai, Matsuzaki,cervantes2019,Okamoto,cho2015,Ichikawa,Liu,Budden, Fausti,Han2015,Zhang20,Makler21,Schmitt11, Wolf14,Hellmann10}.
+The method involves imparting energy to the electron system via an electromagnetic pulse and studying the evolution by probing time dependence of the photoemission spectra or optical conductivity \cite{Carpene09,Sobota21,Eich14,Gedik17, Devereaux16,Mitrano20}.
+Although all experimental systems are in some thermal environment, at short enough time the pulse driven systems probe quantum states at energies much higher than what temperature alone would allow.
+To that extent one probes ``athermal'' dynamics.
+The excess energy imparted by the pulse can lead to various nonequilibrium phenomena including melting of order \cite{Carpene08, Beaud, Iwai, Matsuzaki, cervantes2019, Fiebig,Okamoto,cho2015}, the emergence of new order \cite{Fausti, Ichikawa, Liu, Budden} , and ``transitions'' in transport and optical behaviour \cite{Okamoto,Iwai} - all of these arising from a non thermal population of excitations.

+For systems coupled to a thermal bath, at long time the added energy is dissipated and one attains the equilibrium state, but the transient dynamics can be very interesting.
+For a system that is nominally thermally isolated, i.e, cannot dissipate the added energy, neither the transient nor the steady state is known a priori.
+In particular, one key question is whether the long time state admits an equilibrium description with an effective temperature.
+Finally, a system that is periodically driven can display steady states which do not have an equilibrium counterpart \cite{Rech,Oka,Bukov}.

+Our focus is on the dynamics in a ``thermally isolated'' charge ordered electron-phonon (EP) system subject to a laser pulse, and the spatio-temporal dynamics that arises as a result.
+One expects that as the added energy increases the charge order will be progressively suppressed, and ultimately destroyed.
+That is indeed the answer at long times.
+What is far less obvious is the dynamics associated with this process.
+This paper provides a real space, real time, description of this process and suggests a phenomenology to explain the microscopic answers.
+Before summarising our method and key results we touch upon what is known about the equilibrium charge ordered state in EP systems, and what recent pump-probe experiments have revealed about dynamics.

-The presence of electron-phonon (EP) interaction leads to a wide variety of effects.
-The most common are electron scattering leading to resistivity \cite{ziman}, and phonon induced electron pairing leading to superconductivity \cite{parks}.
-While these effects are well understood, strong EP interaction leads to the formation an electron-phonon bound state - the lattice polaron - which serves as the basic degree of freedom at strong coupling \cite{holst-orig,frohlich,latt-pol,Setvin21}.
+Strong electron-phonon interaction leads to the formation of an electron-phonon bound state - the lattice polaron - which serves as the basic degree of freedom at strong coupling \cite{frohlich,latt-pol,Setvin21}.
 At commensurate electron filling the polarons can order into a `charge ordered' (CO) state, involving periodic modulation of the bond lengths and electron density \cite{adams,Batrouni21}.
 The equilibrium physics of such CO systems is well understood \cite{McKenzie96,Pradhan15,chen2016,costa2020}.
-Recent advances in experimental techniques allow strong perturbation of the CO state by application of a laser pulse (the `pump') \cite{Han2015,cho2015,cervantes2019,Zhang20,Makler21} and probe the resulting electron-phonon dynamics via time and angle resolved photoemission spectroscopy (trARPES) \cite{Sobota21,Eich14,Schmitt11,Gedik17} or resonant inelastic x-ray scattering (RIXS) \cite{Devereaux16,Mitrano20}.
-The dynamics in response to a weak pump pulse can be understood via linear response theory \cite{Weinberger05,Seibold17} but the strongly perturbed system displays dynamics that requires solution of the full time dependent problem.